 Need Technical Assistance? ✉ tech@vfairs.com

-2026 Dakota Conference on Rural and Public Health
+2026 Dakota Conference on Rural Health

 For over 40 years, Dakota Conference has served as an interdisciplinary forum for healthcare professionals, providing an opportunity to share strategies for building and sustaining healthy communities in North Dakota.